WalletScrutiny/WalletScrutinyCom/_hardware/bying.k1.md

 > 7. Finally, remind me again!!!
 Please look for Bying's only official website: https://bying.io

 However, when we visited the website, it is no longer available and its domain has [expired since 08-28-2024](https://www.whois.com/whois/bying.io).
-With no other corroborating information that this product exists, we are marking it as **defunct** until new information comes along.
+With no other corroborating information that this product exists, we are marking it as **vapor** until new information comes along.

 ## Background Information 2023-11-17